Sage-Bionetworks/sage-monorepo/README.md

-# iAtlas-App
+# CRI iAtlas-App

-The iAtlas app is an interactive web portal that provides multiple analysis modules to visualize and explore immune response characterizations across cancer types.
+The CRI iAtlas app is an interactive web portal that provides multiple analysis modules to visualize and explore immune response characterizations across cancer types.
 The app is hosted on shinyapps.io at [https://isb-cgc.shinyapps.io/iatlas-app/](https://isb-cgc.shinyapps.io/iatlas-app/) and can also be accessed via the main CRI iAtlas page at [http://www.cri-iatlas.org/](http://www.cri-iatlas.org/).

 The portal is built entirely in **R** and **Shiny** using the **RStudio** development environment.
 Layout and interactivity within the portal are achieved by heavy use of the following packages: